Back to use cases

 On Model — Neutral

-Best when you want fit, drape, and proportion to read clearly across a full collection.
+Best when fit, drape, and silhouette need to stay readable across a full collection.

 Flat Lay — Front